hanishkvc/prg-kotlin-android-sensorsk/readme.rst

 App (Android version) Usage
 #############################

+Allows one to get the list of sensors in a android device and inturn select one of them for monitoring live in GUI, as well as log into a csv file for later analysis.
+Parallely GPS location info is also saved into the csv file.

 The android program is currently programmed to work in potrait mode.
 Ideally the program should always remain in potrait mode.
 However for some reason, if it keeps changing orientation on your device, remember to disable auto